VisualDataWeb/ProtegeVOWL/README.md

 Source code of the VOWL plugin for Protégé.

 Note that ProtégéVOWL has some known bugs and does not implement all visual elements defined in the VOWL specification.
-A more complete implementation of VOWL 2 is provided by the web application [WebVOWL] (https://github.com/VisualDataWeb/WebVOWL)
+A more complete implementation of VOWL is provided by the web application [WebVOWL] (https://github.com/VisualDataWeb/WebVOWL).

-See http://vowl.visualdataweb.org for more information on ProtégéVOWL and WebVOWL
+See http://vowl.visualdataweb.org for more information on ProtégéVOWL and WebVOWL.

 ### Ant Usage